GoonerM466/iptvboss-support-agent/data/documents/faq/18_database_failed_to_load_corrupt.md

 - Try older backup files
 - Verify you're still on Pro license (may need to re-enter license key)
 - Check if you've migrated your account to the new IPTVBoss website
-- Post logs in support Discord for help
+- Contact support on [Discord](https://discord.gg/QCxpA9yvWP) with clean logs

 ### Related Topics